EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 - navigation could be simulated using a 'real' environment, the rooms can be mapped into a system like Gazebo or Rviz, and a robot type could be selected in order to actually navigate in an environment.
 Note that, if it has to be done, navigation must be replaced with a state machine, a planning algorithm must be selected and these depend also on the previous point (if the room is mapped like a Pose or as an area);
 - Hints could be considered as hints without an ID which indicates the corresponding hypothesis: even if the specifications indicate the contrary, at the expense of an exponential growth in terms of complexity, hints can be part of multiple hypotheses.
 This change must involve also the oracle, due to this reason an improvement can be found: telling if an hint in a hypothesis is right or wrong for every hint in a hypothesis.
 If this is done, of course consistent_hypotheses file becomes crucial for what said in the previous paragraph
 - Another improvement could be the physical search of hints in the room, the robot could search for Qrcode for example in a room, and they can be considered as hints.
 Or alternatively, 'physical object' could be placed in the room and revealed thanks to object recognition paradigms;
-- The investiganti node could be splitted in two parts: one for treating with a general reasoner, one for treating to armor in particular, this could increase modularity and flexibility.
+- The investiganting node could be splitted in two parts: one for treating with a general reasoner, one for treating to armor in particular, this could increase modularity and flexibility.

 ## Author
 The author of this repository is [Enzo Ubaldo Petrocco](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab): i'm a student of robotics engineering in the University of Genova (s4530363); if you have some issues please contact me: